openfga/openfga/README.md

 ```

 > [!IMPORTANT]
-> When running the Docker image using the `--read-only` option, the `--tmpfs /tmp` option must also be set.
+> When running the Docker image using the `--read-only` option, the `--tmpfs` option must also be set.
+For example `--tmpfs /tmp`.
 >
 > This is necessary for internal communication between the HTTP server and gRPC server.